CoderDojoZH/workshops/lua-love/tutorial/learning-love.md

 playerImg = nil

 --[[
-Called when the program starts: allows us to load the assets Called exactly once.
+Called exactly once when the program starts: allows us to load the assets --]] function love.load(arg)
---]]
-function love.load(arg)
     playerImg = love.graphics.newImage('assets/fireboat.png')
 end

 --[[
-Called very often by the love engine
+Called very often (each frame) by the love engine
 --]]
 function love.draw()
     love.graphics.draw(playerImg, 175, 500) -- Draw it towards the bottom of the window